 Before beginning the exercise, take a deep breath in, exhale as you raise your legs; on the way back down inhale again.

-Try to breath with your stomach rather than your chest as this will engage your diaphragm, intercostals and abdominal muscles to get more strength from your core.
+Try to breathe with your stomach rather than your chest as this will engage your diaphragm, intercostals and abdominal muscles to get more strength from your core.

 To flex your hips we use the iliopsoas, which is the biggest muscle of the hip flexors.